Updated May 16, 2023

 - Planning a Successful Demolition or Renovation Project

-Tip #3: Speak to Multiple Contractors
+Tip #3: Request Quotes from Multiple Contractors

 One of the best ways to save on demolition costs is to get estimates from at least three different companies.